ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - Notifications generated when events occur in a bucket like
   - Object creation (Put, Post, Copy, CompleteMultiPartUpload)
-  - Object deletion
+  - Object delete (*, Delete, DeleteMarkerCreated)
-  - Object restore (from Glacier or Deep Archive)
+  - Object restore from Glacier or Deep Archive (Post (Initiated), Completed)
-  - S3 replication (missing 15min threshold, failed replication etc)
+  - S3 replication missing 15min threshold, failed replication (OperationMissedThreshold, OperationFailedReplication)
-- Delivered to SNS, SQS, Lambda
+- Can be sent to SNS, SQS, Lambda with Resource policy tagged allowing S3 principal access
+- Prefer EventBridge over S3 Events since it supports more types of events and services
 - **Test note:** You can only add 1 SQS or SNS at a time for Amazon S3 events notification.
 If you need to send the events to multiple subscribers, you should implement a message fanout pattern with Amazon SNS and Amazon SQS.

-### 3.13.1.
+## 3.14.
 S3 Access Logs

 Consists of source bucket (which is logged) and target bucket (where logs are stored).

-To enable need
+- Source bucket and object access are logged
 - Target bucket needs ACL to allow "S3 Log delivery group"
-- Best-effort log delivery
+- Best-effort log delivery (a few hrs to take effect)
 - Logs delivered as log files
   - Records newline-delimited
   - Attributes space-delimited
 - Can use single target bucket for many source targets
+- Similar in format to Apache log files

 ---